Pittsburgh Pirates minor league players: Wyatt Sanford

 Wyatt Steven Sanford (born November 24, 2005) is an American professional baseball shortstop in the Pittsburgh Pirates organization.

 Sanford attended Independence High School in Frisco, Texas.
 He was selected by the Pittsburgh Pirates in the second round of the 2024 Major League Baseball draft.
+Sanford signed with the Pirates for $2.5 million, forgoing his commitment to play college baseball at Texas A&M University.

-Sanford signed with the Pirates and made his professional debut in 2025 with the Florida Complex League Pirates before being promoted to the Bradenton Marauders after 20 games.
+Sanford made his professional debut in 2025 with the Florida Complex League Pirates before being promoted to the Bradenton Marauders after 20 games.
+Sanford appeared in 64 games between both teams and hit .243 with five home runs, 25 RBI, and 34 stolen bases before an injury ended his season in August.